lkerr/groundfish-MSE/documentation/hpccUMASS_runMSE.md

 Job <9049872> is submitted to queue <short>.
 ```

 and you wait for it to complete.
-You can check the status using the command ```bjobs```.
+You can check the status using the command ```bjobs``` (you can use this no matter what HPCC directory you are in).
 When the job is complete you will have four new files with the extension .o, four new files with the extension .e and there will be .Rdata files and plots in the *Results* directory.